sumitmalik51/AIW-CAF-Methodology/02-Azure-Web-Application-Firewall-on-Application-Gateway.md

 In this exercise, you will deploy an Azure Firewall and Application Gateway with WAF V2 then you will publish an application through it.
 You'll also test the application for security and perform a sample attack.

+This exercise includes the following tasks:

+    - Configure WAF to Protect your web application
+    - Publish your application to the internet with the application gateway
+    - Monitor attacks against your web application
+    - Customize WAF rules
+    - Attack simulation

- # Task 1: Configure WAF to Protect your web application
+ ### Task 1: Configure WAF to Protect your web application

  In this task, you will add Virtual Machine as the Backend pool of Application gateway and also you will configure the DNAT Rules in the firewall policy.